 Quantum-enhancement with spin-exchange collisions is not restricted to the $\{|-1\rangle,|+1\rangle\}$ subspace.
 For example, interfering correlated pairs in $|\pm 1\rangle$ with atoms in $|0\rangle$ allowed a sub-SNL measurement of the $^{87}$Rb atomic clock transition with $\xi = 0.62$~\cite{Kruse:2016}.
 Although spin-exchange collisions only created a small number of correlated pairs ($N_s = 0.75$ atoms on average), coherently mixing these pairs with the remaining atoms in $|0\rangle$ meant that the measurement was made with all $N = $10,000 atoms in the ensemble, giving $\Delta \phi = \xi / \sqrt{N}$.
 This is both robust to imperfect detection and significantly better than the Heisenberg limit $1/N_s$.
 Pumped-up SU(1,1) interferometry operates on a similar principle~\cite{Szigeti:2017}.

-Spin systems are sensitive to magnetic fields \cite{Vengalattore:2007, Sewell:2012}, so quantum-enhanced magnetometers could exploit the entanglement created by spin-exchange collisions~\cite{Sompet:2019}.
+Spin systems are sensitive to magnetic fields~\cite{Vengalattore:2007, Sewell:2012}, so quantum-enhanced magnetometers could exploit the entanglement created by spin-exchange collisions~\cite{Sompet:2019}.
 Conversely, magnetic sensitivity makes these systems less appealing candidates for inertial sensors.
-Nevertheless, with adequate magnetic shielding it may be possible to convert entanglement via spin-exchange collisions into spin-squeezed momentum states suitable for inertial sensing~\cite{Nolan:2016}. \\
+Nevertheless, with adequate magnetic shielding it may be possible to convert entanglement via spin-exchange collisions into entangled momentum states suitable for inertial sensing, as discussed in Sec.~\ref{Entanglement_Methods_Particle_Exchange}.

-\textit{\textbf{Molecular disassociation --- }} The formation and disassociation of weakly-bound ultracold dimers can be controlled via a Feschbach resonance~\cite{Durr:2004} or photoassociation~\cite{McKenzie:2002}.
-This could provide correlated atomic pairs which, for sufficiently slow disassociation, would be outcoupled from the molecular BEC as well-defined atomic beams~\cite{Kheruntsyan:2005}.
-Unfortunately, the momentum of these beams is not naturally mode-matched to an optical beamsplitting process, so using this as a correlated atomic source for quantum-enhanced interferometry would be challenging. \\